getsentry/sentry-dotnet/README.md

 * Mono 6.6 on macOS and Linux
 * .NET Core 2.1 on Windows, macOS and Linux
 * .NET Core 3.1 on Windows, macOS and Linux
+* .NET 5 on Windows, macOS and Linux

 ### Sentry Protocol